hammadojh/web_course/README.md

 2. Subscribe

 ## Project
 A major part of this course is a  project that you (witgh your team) are expected to submit before the end of this semester.
-The project description including phases, requirements and deliverables are included in the [Project description](./term_project.md).
+The project description including phases, requirements and deliverables are available [here](./term_project.md).

 ## How to Use This Repository
 - **Clone the Repository**: Use `git clone [repository link]` to download the repository to your local machine.